isb-cgc/readthedocs/docs/source/sections/gcp-info/LaunchBucket.rst

 Cons:

-- Since gcsfuse will actually downloading the data to your directory, make sure your VM instance has enough available storage to clone data from the bucket
+- Since gcsfuse will actually download the data to your directory, make sure your VM instance has enough available storage to clone data from the bucket
 - Consume available storage space
-- May slowdown your performance
+- May slow down your performance

 Quicktips